Buy Ethereum Canada (ETH)

-Predictions include some pretty extravagant claims that the current internet super-powers (whose power has expanded well beyond the internet as a result), will be thrown down, and the masses will gain the advantage and power that only the few, internet elites have had so far.
+Predictions include some pretty extravagant claims that the current internet super-powers (whose power has expanded well beyond the internet as a result), will be thrown down, and the masses will gain the advantage and power that only a few internet elites have had so far.
 Certainly, revolutionary rhetoric if ever there was any.

 But whether or not it will grow to such fantastic proportions, we cannot really know.
 What we do know is that Ethereum’s cryptocurrency, Ether, is already sitting at a little over $300 a unit.
 It certainly seems to be rising up the ladder.

 Pros & Cons of Ethereum